 Subsidiary Activity

 Centro Comercial Estación Central S.A.
-Is dedicated to the administration of the mall called "Centro
+Is dedicated to the administration of the mall called "Centro percent of its shares.

 Comercial Estación Central" located in Lima downtown.
-As of March 31, 2014 and December 31, 2013, Interseguro holds
+As of June 30, 2014 and December 31, 2013, Interseguro holds 75